John Libby Family sleigh is seen here in a photo courtesy of

 Tickets to the Expedition are $30 Click Here to Order Tickets Online Sold Out

-(Each ticket includes; an all-day Friday (July 20, 2018), a general admission ticket to Seashore Trolley Museum, access to meet & greet reception with light refreshments, two drink tickets (beer/wine), one raffle ticket, and a silent auction bidder #)
+(Each ticket includes; an all-day Friday (July 20, 2018), a general admission ticket to Seashore Trolley Museum, allowed to attend and meet & greet reception with light refreshments, two drink tickets (beer/wine), one raffle ticket, and a silent auction bidder #)

 Friday Opening Schedule - Prepaid tickets required for this opening activity: Sold Out